-rs build your child's n one day at a time, day is essential.
-In tary, middle, junior, high school, moving or even graduation, be put in jeopardy if ny days are missed. th the teacher when ust miss school.
-Get ork assignments and work.
-There is only hance to get a great education.
+Teachers build your ild's education one day at a time, so every day is essential.
+Promotion or even graduation can e put in jeopardy if too many days are missed.
+Work with the teacher vhen a child must miss school.
+Get homework ssignments and review vork.
+There is only one chance to get a great education.